Unraveling Secrets: Mia’s Emotional Journey

 “Why don’t you Russians get out of Czechoslovakia?
 Why can’t you leave us alone?”

-The elderly woman watched as the young rebels pitted their words against the iron tanks of the Russian soldiers.
+The elderly woman watched as the young rebels pitted their words against the Russian soldiers’ iron tanks.
 It’s no use, she thought.
 She called out in despair, “For God’s sake, don’t agitate them!”

 The rebels, unheeded, renewed their bombardment of the soldiers.